Back

 WHAT TO TRY

-• Move $f_2$ toward $f_1$ and watch the envelope stretch as the beat slows.
+• Move $f_2$ toward $f_1$ and the group stretches out and slows; the audible beat in the lower panels slows with it.

 • Pull $f_1$ and $f_2$ far apart and see the spectrum bars separate while the beat speeds up.